 - Discuss language structures, language acquisition, linguistic diversity and the development of literacy.

-To receive a Bachelor of Arts in English with Single-Subject Matter Preparation candidates must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
+To receive a Bachelor of Arts in English with Single-Subject Matter Preparation candidates must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and a minimum 70.5 units of the University General Education requirements.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
 The following courses are specific degree requirements.
+All students receiving an undergraduate degree in Nevada are required by State Law to complete a course in Nevada Constitution.

 - COM 103 Public Speaking